le0kar0ub1/aisb/w1d2/w1d2_instructions.md

 - `w1d2_answers_nfqueue.py`: This file will contain code for low-level network packet filtering you will implement later.

 **Create the files before running `docker-compose up`.**.
 Otherwise, directories of the same name will be created that you will need to remove first.
+You don't need to run the `docker-compose up` command yet.

 ### Lab Architecture
 The lab today will simulate a network where a node, controlled by the attacker, connects to the internet through a network proxy, controlled by the defender.
 This will be simulated by two Docker containers running on the same network.